About Science & Technology Australia

 Science & Technology Australia has three formal objectives:

-- to promote public understanding of science, and
+- promote public understanding of science; and

-- to foster close relations between member societies.
+- foster close relations between members.

 In support of these goals, STA undertakes a range of initiatives to improve public understanding and awareness of science and technology, build connections between researchers, industry and government, contribute to major policy and issue reviews, and support its membership organisations to thrive and continue to give robust voice to Australians working in science and technology.